basefarm/aws-session-tool/README.md

 	                configured location.
 Requires more priviledges than download, so is usually done after assume-role.
 			Cannot be combined with other options.
+* `-i file`	  Import csv file containing api key into your aws profile.
+      		  This will create or replace your api key in the awsops profile.
+* `-b bucket`	  Set bucket name during import for roles file.
 * `-h`            Print this usage.

 This command will on a successful authentication return